vtbell21/TrailBlazers/README.md

     API_KEY=''<key>
     API_SECRET='<secret>'
     ```
-4. Run 'mongod' in another terminal and node app.js in the terminal with your project and go to 'localhost:3000'
+4. Run `mongod` in another terminal and node app.js in the terminal with your project and go to `localhost:3000`